Slope Criteria For Parallel And Perpendicular Lines Mastery Test

 where (x₁, y₁) and (x₂, y₂) are any two distinct points on the line.
 A positive slope indicates an upward trend from left to right, a negative slope indicates a downward trend, a slope of zero represents a horizontal line, and an undefined slope indicates a vertical line.

 The slope's significance extends beyond simply describing a line's steepness.
-It plays a crucial role in determining the relationship between different lines, particularly whether they are parallel or perpendicular.
+It matters a lot in determining the relationship between different lines, particularly whether they are parallel or perpendicular Which is the point..

 Parallel Lines: Sharing the Same Slope